nghianguyen119/next-languages/packages/flags/README.md

 The package also includes a CSS file that provides the necessary styles for the flag components.
 This approach, as opposed to using styled components, ensures that the server-side components maintain their intended appearance during server-side rendering.
 This makes it easy to add beautiful, responsive flags to your internationalized website without compromising on performance or consistency.

+# Flag Creation Process

+- The SVGs for the flags are gathered from MIT licensed projects such as Flagpack, or from resources like https://flagicons.lipis.dev/.
+- The flags are then optimized using SVGO.
+This step removes any redundant elements and minimizes the file size of each flag.
+The optimized SVGs are then converted into TSX format.
+- Finally, Rollup is used to bundle the flags, making them accessible for both CommonJS (cjs) and ECMAScript Module (esm) formats.

 ## Setup

 Here are the steps to add the `@next-languages/flags` package to your project.
 You can use the package manager of your choice: